To help communities survive a crisis, invest in hyper-local food, art, and culture

 At Elijah’s Promise in New Brunswick, New Jersey, food is more than charity—it’s a way to build connections in the community.
-Along with a soup kitchen, the nonprofit runs a workforce training program through which people can get vocational degrees in pastry baking or culinary arts, an urban agriculture space, cooking classes, a commercial kitchen for local food businesses, and Mercado Esperanza, a monthly community market where those business can sell their goods, and where local dance troupes and musicians perform.
+Along with a soup kitchen, the nonprofit runs a workforce training program through which people can get vocational degrees in pastry baking or culinary arts, an urban agriculture space, cooking classes, a commercial kitchen for local food businesses, and Mercado Esperanza, a monthly community market where those businesses can sell their goods, and where local dance troupes and musicians perform.

 COVID-19 changed some of that, though.
 More people were in need of the soup kitchen, for one.
 The monthly market also couldn’t operate, and vendors who relied on Mercado Esperanza to sell their wares were suddenly at a loss.
 Before the pandemic, New Brunswick had a poverty rate of 33%.
 Anthony Capece, associate director at Elijah’s Promise, was worried about how a community already on the economic fringes would fare.